-In most cases, paid ads are not suitable as the main acquisition channel for early-stage marketplaces due to cost.
+In most cases, paid ads are unsuitable as the main acquisition channel for early-stage marketplaces due to cost.
 The situation may be different if you have deep pockets and are in a "winner takes it all" market where you need to grab market share before your competitors.
 Uber executed this strategy effectively in many cities—but only after they had perfected their base offering.

 However, this does not mean early-stage marketplaces should not take advantage of paid ads.
 They can be very useful in testing out marketing angles.
 For instance, if you believe you should focus your SEO and content marketing efforts on people who perform certain types of queries in Google, running a Google Ads campaign is an easy way to test whether you should pay for the top position for certain keywords.
-You will see quickly how large the search volume is, how much ads for them cost, and how large a portion of people who click on your ad actually end up making a purchase.
+You will see quickly how large the search volume is, how much ads cost, and how large a portion of people who click on your ad actually end up making a purchase.

-There's a statistic that says, on average, attracting new customers costs 5 times as much as keeping an existing customer.
+There's a statistic that says, on average, attracting new customers costs five times as much as keeping an existing customer.
 Marketplaces generally spend too much time acquiring new users instead of activating existing ones.

-In the previous chapter, we discussed the importance of building an email list early on.
-This work should be continued after you launch.
+In the previous chapter, we discussed the importance of building an email list early on for your marketplace launch.
+This work should be continued after you launch as well.
 Email is the most efficient way to reach your existing users and activate them on your marketplace.
 The list should be used actively to send your users offers, lists of interesting new products or services on your marketplace, useful articles from your blog, and so on.